sitaraemilys/scss-lint-regex/README.md

 # SCSS-lint Regex

-I got tired of cleaning Sass codebase by hand to make them compliant with [SCSS-lint](https://github.com/brigade/scss-lint) so I wrote a set of regular expressions to do just that.
+I got tired of cleaning Sass codebases by hand to make them compliant with [SCSS-lint](https://github.com/brigade/scss-lint) so I wrote a set of regular expressions to do just that.

-The point is to be able to perform a quick search and replace to make the whole codebase compliant to a specific rule (when possible of course).
-Turned out to be extremely easy in Sublime Text for instance.
+The point is to be able to perform a quick search and replace to make the whole codebase compliant to a specific rule from SCSS-lint — when possible of course.
+Turned out to be extremely easy in Sublime Text for instance (see following screenshot).

 ![Search and replace in Sublime Text](http://i.imgur.com/hnWTib8.png)

-If you suspect a regular expression to be incorrect or able to be optimised, please by all mean open a new issue and let’s discuss it!
+If you suspect a regular expression to be incorrect, dangerous or improvable, please by all mean open a new issue so we can discuss it!

 **[BangFormat](https://github.com/brigade/scss-lint/blob/master/lib/scss_lint/linter/README.md#bangformat)**